How much bias is in your forecast? — Logística ExpertLogística Expert

 Logística Expert · Forecasting

-How biased is your forecast?
+How much bias is in your forecast?

-01Weighted Forecast Calculator
+Weighted Forecast Calculator

 Optimistic + (4 × Most Likely) + Pessimistic